ssonkiya/ssonkiya.github.io/_posts/2017-10-25-On-High-Performance-R.md

 Here was my original code that:

-1. Pulled a table down from SQL that has all the visits that had a search in the past week, including whether they converted or not, and their browser id
+1. Pulled a table down from SQL that had all the visits that had a search in the past week, including whether they converted or not, and their browser id.
-2. Randomly assigned on the **browser level** a label of 0 or 1
+2. Randomly assigned on the **browser level** a label of 0 or 1.
 3. Counted up the number of total visits and converting visits for each label.
 4. Ran a prop test comparing the two groups.